 By Tom Downey, MMPA Chief Financial Officer

 MMPA’s long-term debt to equity ratio, an industry standard used by lenders to determine the risk associated with lending to an entity, is extremely strong relative to other market participants.
-You can think of this value as how much of the co-op’s assets are owned by our members, versus how much is owned by our lenders.
-Our current debt to equity ratio poises us for future growth, ensuring that we’ll be able to have access to capital markets to facilitate growth opportunities.
+You can think of this value as how much of the cooperative’s assets are owned by our members, versus how much is owned by our lenders.
+While the membership percentage has decreased from the prior year, we are still well positioned to move forward on future growth opportunities based on our financial strength.

 The example our member owners set with their tireless work ethic and unwavering commitment to doing the right thing is an inspiration to me and the MMPA team.
 Thank you to all MMPA members for the opportunity to work for and serve you.
 I am excited for what the future has in store.

 This article was originally published in the January/February 2023 issue of the Milk Messenger.
 Subscribe »